 - Rear wheel: PRO Textreme Carbon Disc tubular

-- Front tire: Continental Competition ProLtd ALX tubular, 25mm
+- Front tyre: Continental Competition ProLtd ALX tubular, 25mm

-- Rear tire: Continental Competition ProLtd ALX tubular, 25mm
+- Rear tyre: Continental Competition ProLtd ALX tubular, 25mm

 - Saddle: fi’zi:k Ares, carbon shell, k:ium rails

 - Seatpost: BMC Aero Post

 - Bottle cages: Elite Sior Mio (1)